He who dwells in the shelter of the Most High, Will abide in the shadow of the Almighty. Psalms 91:1

 Nurturing A Personal Hospitality

 I saw glimpses of this growing up in small town Kansas.
-The hospitable culture, no doubt, was left over from the days when sellers were moving west, and population was sparse.
+The hospitable culture, no doubt, remained from the days when sellers were moving west, and the population was sparse.
 I love this concept, but struggle with application.

 Some of my reticence comes from a natural introversion, some from fear due to the erosion of basic polite boundaries in our culture.
 The intrusion overload from all kinds of media tends to drain energy the unexpected guest might require.